shane-mason/FieldStation42/README.md

 Note: This will fail if you have not already generated a weekly schedule using `station_42.py`

 ### Changing the station
 The player listen to the file specified by `channel_socket` in `confs/fieldStation42_conf.py` for commands to change the channel.
 To change the channel, just open the file that file in any text editor and save any text (doesnt matter what).
-The field_player monitors this file and will change to the next station configured in `main_config` in `confs/fieldStation42_conf.py`
+The field_player monitors this file and will change to the next station configured in `main_config` in `confs/fieldStation42_conf.py`- or you can use the following command to cause a channel change:

+`echo anything > runtime/channel.socket`

 ## Connecting to Rasberry Pico (Optional)
 If you don't want a remote button changer, like the antenna rotator box from the video, you don't need to follow this section.
 You can change the channel using the process above.